-The selective serotonin reuptake inhibitors (SSRIs) are the most commonly used drugs for depression today.
+The most commonly used drugs for depression today are selective serotonin reuptake inhibitors (SSRIs).
 They are effective for a duration of two to three weeks.
 They (largely) selectively inhibit the reuptake of serotonin at the presynaptic membrane.
 This results in a “relative” increase in the messenger substance serotonin during signal transmission.

 Monoaminooxidase (MAO) inhibitors

 MAO inhibitors work by blocking the monoamine oxidase enzymes.
-These enzymes cleave monoamines such as serotonin, norepinephrine and dopamine.
-This reduces their availability for signal transmission in the brain.
-The MAO inhibitors inhibit these enzymes, which increases the concentration of monoamines and thus of neurotransmitters.
+These enzymes cleave monoamines such as serotonin, norepinephrine, and dopamine, reducing their availability for signal transmission in the brain.
+The MAO inhibitors inhibit these enzymes, which increases the concentration of monoamines and, thus, of neurotransmitters.
 This enhances signal transmission between the nerve cells.

 In depressive emergencies (suicide risk), several studies confirmed a rapid antidepressant effect of ketamine.
 This is an antagonist at the glutamate NMDA receptor complex.
-Study results showed a significant improvement over a period of up to seven days when administered once.
-There are recommendations for low-dose prescription.
-Which in contrast to using as an anesthetic or dissociative, shows hardly any side effects.
+Study results showed a significant improvement for up to seven days when administered once.
+There are recommendations for low-dose prescription, which, in contrast to using as an anesthetic or dissociative, shows hardly any side effects.